Jibachkumar/FYP/server/Readme.md

 cookie-parse: user browser cookie access

+# modeling / structure of data

+user

+for database : mongoose lib

+for password security and hash password : bcrypt

+middleware: userScheme

 # library used:

 dotenv: for environment variable, concept(only giving access who belongs to same origin)